hikeventures/hikeventures.github.io/_posts/2014-12-04-best-snowshoes.markdown

 category: articles
 tags: [articles, best, snowshoeing]
 ---
-Here are my personal selection of the best snowshoes for 2016 sorted according to their weight (I have only tested the Tubbs Xpedition so far).
-Snowshoes are quite interesting if you are planning to ascent a mountain, walk in powder snow or do any other winter backcountry trip.
+Here is my buying guide for the best snowshoes for 2016 sorted by weight.
+Snowshoes are quite interesting if you are planning to ascent a mountain, walk in powder snow or do any other winter backcountry trips.
 Snowshoeing is easy to learn and not that expensive.
-Also consider to get a pair of [trekking or snowshoe poles](http://www.hikeventures.com/best-trekking-and-snowshoeing-poles/ "trekking and snowshoeing poles") for your snowshoeing trips as they will help you a lot on your snowshoeing adventure.
+Also consider to get a pair of [snowshoe poles](http://www.hikeventures.com/best-trekking-and-snowshoeing-poles/ "trekking and snowshoeing poles") for your snowshoeing trips as they will help you a lot on your snowshoeing adventure.

 <a href="https://www.flickr.com/photos/90204224@N07/18240641010" title="Best snowhoes of 2016"><img src="https://c4.staticflickr.com/8/7780/18240641010_a4f51acf96_o.jpg" width="992" height="659" alt="Best Snowshoes of 2016"></a><!--more-->

 On the picture above I am walking with my Tubbs Xpedition snowshoes in [Finnish Lapland](http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/ "Snowshoeing in Urho Kekkonen National Park").

-Considering your own body and gear weight is important when choosing snow shoes.
+Considering your own body and gear weight is important when choosing snowshoes.
 The more weight you want to carry the bigger the surface of the snowshoe should be.
 Also look at the size of the crampons and if the binding is suitable / durable or if you prefer fixed-rotation or full-rotation bindings.

 ### [MSR Lightning Ascent 25](http://www.backcountry.com/msr-lightning-ascent)